cjacker/opensource-toolchain-8051/README.md

 makebin lex.hex led.bin
 ```

-## STC headers fro STC51
+## Headers
 For developers' convenient, the compilers usually provide pre-defined headers for basic models, for example, reg51.h/reg52.h provided by Keil C51 and 8051.h provided by SDCC.
 But it's not enough to cover all resources/registers on chip of defferent models, especially models with improvements, enhancements and addtitions. you can define them by yourself in sources files (use `__sfr` and `__sbit` of SDCC) or use pre-defined headers.

-The [stc headers within this repo](https://github.com/cjacker/opensource-toolchain-8051/tree/main/stc-headers) provide a set of headers suite for SDCC compiler for different STC 8051 MCUs, you can use it directly. these headers come from STC-ISP, the ISP tool provided by official vender and converted to the format SDCC supported using [keil2sdcc](https://github.com/ywaby/keil2sdcc) with modifications manually.
+The [headers within this repo](https://github.com/cjacker/opensource-toolchain-8051/tree/main/headers) provide a set of headers suite for SDCC compiler for different MCUs that not provided by SDCC, include all STC 8051 models, WCH ch552/ch554/ch559 and Nuvoto n76e003/n76e616, these headers come from official demo packages or ISP tools, and be converted to the format SDCC supported using [keil2sdcc](https://github.com/ywaby/keil2sdcc) with modifications manually.

 For example, above codes can be write as:
 ```